marsch/Microservices/SecureAccessControl/AuthenticationAuthorisationFlow.md

 ## Challenges

-1.  the Type and or component to choose depends on what is more possible to achieve. implementation of needed features or managing a 3rd Party Software.
+1. The Type and or component to choose depends on what is more possible to achieve. implementation of needed features or managing a 3rd Party Software.